vxcall/colorizeEcho/README.md

 # :fire: Usage

-To change foreground color or background color of output message, **put color name surrounded by square bracket at middle of the message**.
+To change foreground color or background color of output message, **put color name surrounded by square bracket at right before the text you'd like to change color**.

 e.g. for foreground = `[red]`, `[cyan]`